The ten golden rules of puppy care

 Rule 6: Regular vet check-ups

 Ideally, you should choose a vet even before bringing your puppy home.
-Then, once your puppy is home, you should take him in to the vet within the next day or so for an overall check-up.
+Then, once your puppy is home, you should take them in to the vet within the next day or so for an overall check-up.
 In the first few months, there'll be several visits to the vet for various vaccinations and spaying/neutering.
-Once your pup reaches adulthood, at least one visit a year is required to ensure his ongoing good health.
+Once your pup reaches adulthood, at least one visit a year is required to ensure their ongoing good health.

 Rule 7: Give your puppy home health checks.